About Us

 What makes you happy?

-Doing my duties for my yoga journey.
+Fulfilling my duties in my yoga journey.

 What's the best advice you could give to a seeker?

+Be consistent.
 Do your duties every day for your physical and mental health.

 Facebook page URL: pratapsinghyoga